opensearch-project/ml-commons/docs/tutorials/semantic_search/asymmetric_embedding_model.md

 zip -r intfloat-multilingual-e5-small-onnx.zip model.onnx tokenizer.json sentencepiece.bpe.model
 ```

-This command will create a zip file named `intfloat-multilingual-e5-small-onnx.zip`, with the previous mentioned files.
+This command will create a zip file named `intfloat-multilingual-e5-small-onnx.zip`, with the all necessary files.

 ### c.
-Calculate the Model File Hash
+Calculate the model file's hash

 Before registering the model, you need to calculate the SHA-256 hash of the zip file.
 Run this command to generate the hash: